Norman Farberow: Suicide's depiction in the arts

 “The history of suicide, with its fascinating vagaries, to my view, is seen much more clearly and comprehensively when viewed through its reflection in the paintings of the master artists of their times,” wrote Farberow.
 While on sabbatical in Europe and on other trips, Farberow frequently visited museums to see paintings, illustrations, and sculpture that depicted suicide; he became interested in studying the visual arts to chronicle history's shifting attitudes.
 Combining slides and posters, he arranged a collection of works that spanned the millennia.
 He found a neutral attitude in Biblical suicides, followed by later ambivalence, and then the cry for help indicative of modern times.
 Farberow's poster collection is held by the American Association of Suicidology, a research-based organization established by Shneidman in 1968.

 Models for group therapy

 For suicidal persons

 Of the many calls received by LASPC volunteers on the 24-hour crisis hotline, Farberow noted that approximately one-third were acutely suicidal.
-In Farberow's words, “The chronically suicidal people who made up the other two thirds needed more, mostly continuing evidence of caring, interest, and concern.”
-For Farberow, assisting this population was one of the more gratifying clinical activities to come out of his work at the center.
+In Farberow's words, “The chronically suicidal people who made up the other two thirds needed more, mostly continuing evidence of caring, interest, and concern”.
 Several models of group therapy were developed in the effort to meet different needs.
 At its height, the group therapy program at LASPC included two long-term insight-oriented groups, a post-crisis oriented time-limited group, a drop-in group, a creative expression group using nonverbal expressive procedures, a socialization group focusing on interaction and relationships, and four drug rehabilitation groups meeting once a week.
-Farberow wrote about the program, hoping to stimulate other centers, but it never achieved the widespread use as a clinical tool for treatment he had envisioned.
+Farberow wrote about the program, hoping to stimulate other centers, but it never achieved the widespread use as a clinical tool for treatment.